mdcryptonfts/farm-partner-contract/README.md

 This allows you to adjust the percentage fee that you want to charge, in addition to the standard farm price.
 It is a `uint64_t`, and is scaled by 1e6.

-For example, if a farm costs 150 WAX after your partner discount, and you see the fee to 50%, users will send 225 WAX to your contract, netting you 75 WAX in profit.
+For example, if a farm costs 150 WAX after your partner discount, and you set the fee to 50%, users will send 225 WAX to your contract, netting you 75 WAX in profit.

 To format 50% as a 1e6 scaled integer, you would do it like this.